-Our Little Patch of Paradise
+Our Patch of Paradise on Kangaroo Island

 When Jacques first discovered Kangaroo Island, he fell in love with the natural environment and recognised the perfect cool-climate viticultural conditions the region presented.
 He saw that it came with interesting challenges - immense variation in terroir: soils, rainfall, aspect, all of which influence the resulting wine.

-He selected a 300-hectare property in the the Kohinoor Hills near Kangaroo Island’s farming heartland which offered a combination of agricultural and vineyard potential, ideal north-facing aspect and elevation along with vast tracts of heritage vegetation.
+He selected a 280-hectare property in the the Kohinoor Hills near Kangaroo Island’s farming heartland which offered a combination of agricultural and vineyard potential, ideal north-facing aspect and elevation along with vast tracts of heritage vegetation.

-Jacques established a 12-hectare vineyard with varieties he enjoyed working with around the world - Cabernet Franc, Malbec, Sangiovese, Shiraz, Grenache, Viognier and Semillon.
+Jacques established a 11-hectare vineyard with varieties he enjoyed working with around the world - Cabernet Franc, Malbec, Sangiovese, Shiraz, Grenache, Viognier and Semillon.
 Close spacing (5,000 vines per hectare) with vertical canopy was chosen for all the varieties except Grenache and Shiraz, which were planted in bush vines.
 This close spacing of vines limits the yield per vine to achieve greater concentration of flavour and phenolic compounds.
 The aim for production is 1kg of grapes per vine, per vintage.

 The soils are friable which allow for easy vine root penetration.
 Pockets of clay help to retain water.
 The soils are quite similar to those of Fitou in Languedoc-Rousillon, Southern France.
 Catchment of up to 60 million litres of run-off water per year allows for irrigation.